 In 2008 we were approached with a request to develop an adaptive version of the program for classrooms of profoundly deaf children, and since that time Music for the Very Young has been offered at the Marie H. Katzenbach School for the Deaf.
 In 2011, the Ewing Public Schools asked us to develop a version for children with special needs, and our current relationship with the Ewing Public Schools was born.
 Also in that year, we worked with the Trenton Office on Aging to create an Intergenerational version, which is still a big success at the CYO Preschool and the South Ward Senior Center.

 In February of 2015, we embarked on a pilot project with the Trenton Board of Education, and formed Trenton Music Makers.
 Modeled after the renowned youth orchestras built in the barrios of Venezuela, El Sistema uses the orchestra as an engine for social development.
 Our instructors are "Citizen-Artist-Teacher-Scholars," and the children grow to understand that as they build competence as musicians, they grow as assets to their schools and families, and become leaders in their community.

 In all the years that we have been providing affordable, high-quality music instruction to children and adults in the Trenton Community, we have learned that we create the greatest impact when we work with groups: string orchestras, preschool classes, circles of parents and children.
-For this reason in 2015 we re-focused our programming onto our community partnerships, and now provide all of our instruction in community-based settings: our Music for the Very Young, Trenton Music Makers, and Trenton Makes - WORDS!
+For this reason in 2015 we re-focused our programming onto our community partnerships, and now provide all of our instruction in community-based settings: our Music for the Very Young, and the Trenton Music Makers Orchestra.